 - Poor customer support

-Superior battery life
+- Excellent battery life

-Best Everyday Design: Garmin Vivoactive 4
+Best everyday design: Garmin Vivoactive 4 - Smartwatch

-It features a battery life of up to eight days in smartwatch mode, and up to six hours in GPS and music mode.
-You can personalize your watch with thousands of free watch faces, apps, and widgets from Garmin's connect IQ store.
+It features a battery life of up to eight days in smartwatch mode and up to six hours in GPS and music mode.
+You can personalize your watch with thousands of free watch faces, apps, and widgets from Garmin's Connect IQ store.

 - Light, sleek design